 Fixes if Muscle Strain Strikes

-- PRICE: The word PRICE is an anacronym for Prevent, Rest, Ice, Compress, and Elevate.
+- PRICE: PRICE is an anacronym for Prevent, Rest, Ice, Compress, and Elevate.
 Let’s look at each of these parts in greater detail.

-- Prevent Use the different suggestion as stated above, like warming up, hydrating, cooling down, and resting to prevent additional damage to the muscles.
+- Prevent Use the different suggestions as stated above, like warming up, hydrating, cooling down, and resting to prevent additional damage to the muscles.

 - Rest: Many times, when the soft tissues (muscles, ligaments, tendons) are used beyond their abilities and not properly taken care of, they will let you know.
 The best cure for overuse and misuse is rest.